idiap/bob/src/doc/BobInstallation.rst

 * `Scipy`_: A set of scientific-related python-based utilities
 * `IPython`_: A powerful replacement for your python shell that provides bells and whistles
+* `LIBSVM`_: A software framework for support vector classification
+* `OpenCV`_: A Computer Vision library which is currently used by the Bob Data Acquisition module.

 Notes for specific platforms
 ----------------------------